 After George Foreman defeated Joe Frazier and claimed the heavyweight title (January 22, 1973), the WBA believed he should next face Apollo Creed, while the WBC believed Muhammad Ali was the top contender.
 As Ali had already beaten Creed some time before, Foreman chose to face Ali in the now famous “Rumble in the Jungle” fight (October 30, 1974).
-However, the WBA chose not to recognize the bout, and instead awarded its championship to Creed after he beat Joe Frazier.
+However, the WBA chose not to recognize the bout, and instead awarded its championship to Creed after he beat contender Eddie Roman.
 Creed then defeated Ali by a close and controversial decision in March 1975 to become the undisputed heavyweight champ.

 Seeking to repair his public image, Creed, who was Ali’s match in terms of self-promotion, looked for a worthy contender.
 When a bout with Foreman fell through, he decided to give an underdog fighter a chance at the heavyweight title as a publicity stunt.
 Creed chose little-known Robert “Rocky” Balboa for the fight, which took place on January 1, 1976.
 Balboa surprised everyone by going the distance with the champ.
 Creed won by split decision, but his public image had taken another hit.
-Creed finally decided to fight Ali, but Ali had decided to retire to promote his faith of Islam*.
+Creed finally decided to fight Ali, but by that point Ali had decided to retire to promote his faith of Islam*.
 That set up a rematch with Balboa on Thanksgiving 1976, which Balboa won.

 Balboa retained the heavyweight championship for five years, winning ten more bouts along the way.
 His early title matches featured impressive wins against Leon Spinks, Ken Norton, Larry Holmes, John Tate and Mike Weaver, but many felt his final fights in this stretch were lackluster.
 He was finally beaten by James “Clubber” Lang in August 1981.
 The following January, Balboa regained the WBA and WBC titles in a rematch with Lang.
 He was also named the inaugural IBC champion in 1983, but was stripped of all three belts later that year as he chose not to defend them in the ring.
 Following the death of his friend and one-time foe Apollo Creed in the ring in 1985, Balboa came out of semi-retirement for a Christmas Day 1985 match in Moscow against Ivan Drago (the man who had accidentally killed Creed in that fateful bout) in what many billed the best fight of Balboa’s career.
 However, he retired again, this time officially, in early 1986 due to concerns about the severity of the concussion he sustained during the Drago fight.